randallbruder/massive-publishing-tools/README.md

 # Whatnot Publishing Tools

-This is a collection of scripts, export presets, and templates for use with Adobe InDesign and Photoshop to help facilitate print production work on Whatnot Publishing comics.
+This is a collection of scripts, export presets, templates, and a preflight profile for use with Adobe InDesign and Adobe Photoshop to help facilitate print production work on Whatnot Publishing comics.

 ## Installation (macOS)